 - The same WaPo article describes “the eyepatch-wearing Navy SEAL turned congressman (Crenshaw)” as someone who “could be the future of a Republican Party” and who “remains (in theory) undecided about whether to move on to its next leaders or reboot the Trump Show.”

 - WaPo describes Crenshaw as “a Republican who refuses to be completely loyal to the party’s loyalty-obsessed leader (Trump).”

-- At Crenshaw’s conference, “[Trump’s] name was hardly mentioned.”
+- At Crenshaw’s conference, “[Trump’s] name was hardly mentioned,” notes WaPo.

-- “They want to make the party all about Donald Trump,” Crenshaw said of the political left — and of some members of his own party — in an interview.
+- “They want to make the party all about Donald Trump,” Crenshaw said at the conference.
 “This summit is a reminder of what conservatism is, because it’s not anti- or pro-anyone.”

 - Politico refers to the conference saying, “the clear intent from the organizers was to turn a cult of Trump into a cult of Crenshaw.”